WHAT IS A QCD?

 HOW ARE QCDS MADE?

-To make a QCD, individuals must select the charity (an IRS-recognized 501(c)(3)), specify the amount, and authorize the IRA custodian to transfer funds directly to the organization.
-The funds do not pass through the individual’s hands, ensur- ing compliance with QCD guidelines.
+To initiate a QCD, individuals must identify the IRS-recognized 501(c)(3) nonprofit, specify the donation amount, and direct the IRA custodian to complete the transfer directly to the organization.
+This process ensures QCD compliance and avoids tax-reporting complications.

 WHAT IS ALLOWED?